Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 Changing address during the school year

-Changing address during the summer:
+Changing address in the summer

 Here are some frequently asked questions about the documentation required and eligibility for a publicly funded education: